-Laura Ivorra is the forestry engineer at Forestal Soliva contributed greatly to the process as the expert in legality and sustainability issues specific to the Supply Base.
+Laura lvorra is the forestry engineer at Forestal Soliva contributed greatly to the process as the expert in legality and sustainability issues specific to the Supply Base.

-Two more consultants of BiomassConsult were involved in the project: Bea Groenen and Rens Hartkamp.
+Three more consultants were involved in the project:

-Bea Groenen is a specialist from Belgium, who studied forestry in the Netherlands.
+Bea Groenen of BiomassConsult is a specialist from Belgium, who studied forestry in the Netherlands.
 She has experience with biomass certification systems and with assessing PEFC national certification systems.
 She conducted several biomass utilization and market researches.

-Rens Hartkamp is an M.Sc. in forestry and a Ph.D. in forestry economics.
+Rens Hartkamp of BiomassConsult is an M.Sc. in forestry and a Ph.D. in forestry economics.
 He has around 20 years of experience in forest management and biomass certification, criteria development, and benchmarking.
 His experience with SBP certification starts from the beginning of its development.
 He assisted around 40 companies on SBP certification, some including SBE projects.